 Before this summer, I knew little about Wild Bill Hickok.
 Then, within just a few weeks, we visited three places within Kansas and Illinois that all shared Hickok stories—quite a coincidence.
-I learned several fascinating facts about him.
-Here are some of them:
+I learned several fascinating facts about him and included some in this slideshow:

 Wild Bill Hickok Featured at These Attractions